Fact Sheet 554

 The greatest risk of diarrhea is dehydration.
 You can lose up to a gallon of water each day.
 Along with the water, you lose minerals (electrolytes) that are important for normal body functions.
 The main electrolytes are sodium and potassium.

 Severe dehydration can cause the body to go into shock and is potentially fatal.
 Dehydration is more serious for infants and children than for adults.
 Anyone with diarrhea should drink plenty of clear liquids.
-Tea, chicken broth, ginger ale, or soda are good choices.
+Tea, chicken broth, ginger ale, or other non-caffeinated sodas are good choices.
 These are better than plain water, which does not replace any electrolytes.

 Diarrhea that continues over a long period of time can cause poor absorption of nutrients.
 This can lead to wasting (see Fact Sheet 519).